 With rental properties buying only for appreciation means you have negative or no cash flow.
 Negative cash flow means you have to spend money on your property every month until you sell it or rents increase.
 Most people do not have a plan for how long they will have negative cash flow, they assume they will have enough money until they sell.
-You may thing you have an idea of when houses will keep appreciating or start decreasing in value.
+You may think you have an idea of when houses will keep appreciating or start decreasing in value.
 Maybe an area has great schools, a great economy, strong job growth and has appreciated.
-How do you know what interest rates will do or if lending guidelines will change or the national economy go into another recession?
-Maybe there are 1,000 other investors who thing the same things you do and they have already driven prices up higher than people in the area can afford.
+How do you know what interest rates will do or if lending guidelines will change or whether the national economy will go into another recession?
+Maybe there are 1,000 other investors who think the same things you do, and they have already driven prices up higher than people in the area can afford.
 It is almost impossible to guess how much and when properties will appreciate.
 Houses historically go up over time, but they also go down in value in some cases in the short-term.
 Can you afford to keep paying into your rental every month for five years if the market turns?
 This is why you better have a lot of cash to be able to bet on appreciation.

 If you have cash flow and hope for appreciation then you won’t get into trouble.
 If you make money every month on your rental property then it is not a big deal if prices go down and you can’t sell for a while.
-Your still making money every month, not paying out money every month.
+You’re still making money every month, not paying out money every month.
 If you must buy for appreciation only, plan out how much money you will need to save every month and for how long.
 Use my cash flow calculator to help with this and make sure you will not run out of money waiting for prices to go up.

 Why is it bad for accidental rental property owners to wait for appreciation?

-Some people can afford to sell their house, but thing prices will increase or feel bad about just breaking even or losing money on their home.
+Some people can afford to sell their house, but think prices will increase or feel bad about just breaking even or losing money on their home.
 How much money can you afford to spend every month and for how long if you are not cash flowing on your property?
 Holding out for more money in the future may work or it may not and you will have wasted a lot of money every month hoping prices would go up.
 Most people also under-estimate the expenses on rentals and do not factor in maintenance and vacancies.
 They only think about the difference between the mortgage payment and the rent.
 If you are paying out $500 a month and sell your house two years later, you just cost yourself $12,000.
-Hopefully prices went up at least $12,000 and you did not have something better to do with that $12,000.
+Hopefully prices went up at least $12,000, and you did not have something better to do with that $12,000.